rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 Great!
 Now we have an information stored in our smart contract, and we can retrieve it!

 ### Note

-> We have a smart contract with a public function that has no restrictions about who is allowed to call it, but that's just for a demo.
+> We have a smart contract with a public function that has no restrictions about who is allowed to call it, but that's just for demonstration purposes.
 >
-> In a real world smart contract there would definitely be some checks performed in any functions that alter the smart contract state.
+> In a real world smart contract, such checks would be performed in any functions that alter the smart contract state.

 # Congratulations!